Editor (MVP)

 Workflow

-1. Start ``editor engine-runner`` with VGE_IPC_PORT set (or let the editor spawn it).
+2. If using external mode, start editor engine-runner with matching VGE_IPC_PORT (or let the editor spawn it).

 3. Add objects from the library; adjust transforms and terrain.